 The ALN Act places a duty on all local health boards to designate an officer to have responsibility for co-ordinating the health board’s functions in relation to children and young people with ALN.
 That person is known as the Designated Education Clinical Lead Officer (DECLO).

 The DECLO must either be a registered medical practitioner or a registered nurse or another health professional.
-The Local Health Board must only designate an officer as a DECLO it considers to be suitably qualified and experienced in the provision of health care for children and young people with ALN.
+The Local Health Board, in designating an officer as a DECLO, must consider the officer to be suitably qualified and experienced in the provision of health care for children and young people with ALN.

-Chapter 15 of the draft Code sets out the proposed role of the DECLO, including:
+Chapter 9 of the ALN Code sets out the role of the DECLO.

 14. What is the Early Years ALN Lead Officer (ALNLO) role?

-The 2018 Act requires each local authority to designate an Early Years ALNLO, who will have responsibility for co-ordinating the local authority’s functions under the Act in relation to children under compulsory school age who are not attending maintained schools.
+The ALN Act requires each local authority to designate an Early Years ALN Lead Officer (ALNLO), who has responsibility for co-ordinating the local authority’s functions under the ALN Act in relation to children under compulsory school age who are not attending maintained schools or PRUs.

-Chapter 8 of the draft ALN Code provides further detail on the expectations of the Early Years ALNLO.
+Chapter 10 of the ALN Code provides further detail on the expectations of the Early Years ALNLO.

 Disagreement resolution and appeals

-The child, their parent or the young person will be able to use the local authority’s dispute resolution arrangements.
-These arrangements will attempt to resolve disagreements outside of Tribunal proceedings.
+The child, their parent or the young person are able to use the local authority’s dispute resolution arrangements.
+These arrangements attempt to resolve disagreements outside of Tribunal proceedings.
 Using these arrangements is not compulsory and does not affect a child’s, their parent’s or young person’s right to take an appeal to the Tribunal.
-However, the Welsh Government wishes to encourage use of these arrangements, as they will generally reduce the need to take a dispute to the Tribunal and lead to quicker resolution of disagreements, which would minimise disruption to the child’s or young person’s learning and save significant time and money for the parties involved.
+A potential advantage of the arrangements is that they should generally reduce the need to take a dispute to the Tribunal and lead to quicker resolution of disagreements, which would minimise disruption to the child’s or young person’s learning and save significant time and money for the parties involved.

 In addition, the 2018 Act places requirements on local authorities to make arrangements for the provision for independent advocacy services for children and young people where they might disagree with a decision.

-Chapter 7 of the draft ALN Code sets out guidance and requirements relating to the duties on local authorities to make arrangements for avoiding and resolving disagreements and for the provision of independent advocacy services.
+Chapter 32 of the ALN Code sets out guidance and requirements relating to the duties on local authorities to make arrangements for avoiding and resolving disagreements and for the provision of independent advocacy services.

 16. What is the remit of the Education Tribunal?